panweihit/DropNeuron/README.md

 This is a modification of the TFLearn example ['Alexnet.py'](https://github.com/tflearn/tflearn/blob/master/examples/images/alexnet.py).
-There are more [examples](https://github.com/tflearn/tflearn/tree/master/examples) implemented using TLearn by [Aymeric Damien](https://github.com/aymericdamien).
+There are more [examples](https://github.com/tflearn/tflearn/tree/master/examples) implemented using TFLearn by [Aymeric Damien](https://github.com/aymericdamien).
 You can apply DropNeuron to more complicated examples.